 |Nikon D750 (⇒ lft | rgt)||optical||YES||3.2||1229||tilting||no||4000||6.0||12||no|

 The 6D Mark II is a current model that online retailers, such as amazon, will have in stock.
 In contrast, the RX10 III has been discontinued (but it can be found pre-owned on ebay).
 As a replacement in the same line of cameras, the RX10 III was succeeded by the Sony RX10 IV.

-So how do things add up?
-Is there a clear favorite between the Canon 6D Mark II and the Canon 6D Mark II?
+So what is the bottom line?
+Is the Canon 6D Mark II better than the Sony RX10 III or vice versa?
 Below is a summary of the relative strengths of each of the two contestants.

 Advantages of the Canon EOS 6D Mark II:

 - More detail: Offers more megapixels (26 vs 20MP) with a 14% higher linear resolution.